-The song Jana Gana Mana was composed originally in Bengali by Rabindranath Tagore.
+The song Jana Gana Mana was a poem composed originally in Bengali by Rabindranath Tagore.
 The Hindi version of Jana Gana Mana was adopted as the National Anthem of India on 24th January 1950.

 The National Anthem of India is sung on several occasions.
 Guidelines have been issued from time to time about the precise forms of the National Anthem, the events on which it is to be sung or played, and about the necessity for giving respect to the National Anthem by the observance of proper dignity on such occasions.